lasso-js/lasso/README.md

 ## Command Line Interface

-The `raptor-optimizer` module includes a command line interface (CLI) that can be used to generated optimized resource bundles from the command line.
+The `raptor-optimizer` module includes a command line interface (CLI) that can be used to generate optimized resource bundles from the command line.

 A simple usage that writes out a JavaScript bundle and a CSS bundle to the `static/` directory that includes all of the required dependencies is shown below: